 When a driver fails to yield the right of way, it may be considered negligent.
 When our lawyers bring a case to trial, we will need to show that the other driver’s failure to yield caused the victim’s injuries and damages.
 In some cases, the failure to yield may constitute negligence per se.
 In most cases, the jury must decide who is at fault.

-Fault is not always cut-and-dried even in a “simpler” situation involving a traffic light.
+The fault is not always cut-and-dried even in a “simpler” situation involving a traffic light.
 Drivers and passengers, especially in serious crashes, sometimes cannot remember the impact at all.
 If they do, they may not remember the details.
 Unfortunately, too, not everyone tells the truth.

 Physical evidence such as skid marks, the positions of the vehicles when they come to a stop, images if there are traffic cameras nearby, and the details of the damage to the cars must be brought to bear on the question of fault.